 Tip: Wipe off the bottom of your stencil before moving on to your next star so you don’t end up with rogue white paint!

-Cut off any excess rope at the back to make sure it hangs flat.
-Then hang your DIY flag on your front door, wall, or behind your appetizer table and enjoy your family’s admiring looks!
+You're ready hang your DIY flag on your front door, wall, or behind your appetizer table and enjoy your family’s admiring looks!

 For more DIY ideas, follow Blindster.com on Pinterest!